Delvin Goh

-Delvin Goh (born 14 April 1995) is a Singaporean basketball player who plays for the Singapore Slingers in the Asean Basketball League (ABL).
+Delvin Goh Kok Chiang (born 14 April 1995) is a Singaporean basketball player who last played for the now defunct Singapore Slingers in the Asean Basketball League (ABL).
 When he first joined the Singapore Slingers in 2011, aged 16, he was given the nickname Wonderkid.

 ABL career

-Goh started off his career in 2011 when he was only 16 years old.
+Goh started off his career in 2011 when he was 16 years old.
 He played for the Singapore Slingers.

 ABL statistics

 Goh's ABL statistics is in this link.

 International career

 Goh is also a member of the men's Singapore national basketball team and co-captain.
 He won the bronze medals for both 2013 Naypyidaw and 2015 Singapore.
 In 2016, Goh became the first Singaporean basketballer to join a foreign team in recent years, spending a month playing for the semi-pro Brunei team, the Beruang Blazers.